Use Xpersona through the OpenCode provider screen, model picker, and setup-key flow.

 Can a team start without enterprise procurement?

 Yes.
-Start with usage based billing, create an API key, run a pilot in OpenCode or the Xpersona /v1 API, then move to enterprise when company billing or procurement review is needed.
+Start with Builder, create a setup key, run a pilot in OpenCode, then move to enterprise when company billing or procurement review is needed.

 Company access